eth-cscs/alps-uenv/docs/pkg-reframe.md

 The final objective for adding tests to a uenv is to have:

-1. a uenv deployed with a `extra/reframe.yaml` file;
+1. a uenv deployed with an `extra/reframe.yaml` file;
 2. and tests in the [eth-cscs/cscs-reframe-tests] repository

 In this second half of the tutorial, a workflow for doing this that minimises the amount of time spent